Facebook Tips & Strategies

 First Things First: Are You Eligible to Open a Shop?

 • Agree to the Terms: You must agree to Meta's Merchant Agreement and Commerce Policies.
-These essentially outline what you can and can't sell (no weapons, alcohol, or adult products, for example) and guarantee that your listings are accurate and transparent.
+These outline what you can and can't sell (no weapons, alcohol, or adult products, for example) and guarantee that your listings are accurate and transparent.

 • A Verifiable Business Identity: Your Facebook Page and any connected Instagram business profile should represent a real, established business.
-An accurate business domain is often required if you're linking out to your website for checkout.
+An accurate business domain is often required if you're linking to your website for checkout.

 Setting Up Your Facebook Shop: A Step-by-Step Guide